398th Bomb Group

 Some time passed before the navigator of the Deputy Group Leader radioed the Group Commander and suggested that in fact they had picked up Freiberg instead of Torgau; he was overruled and reminded about the rules for radio silence over Germany.
 From time to time the bombardiers reported that they could see a river underneath.
 The “mickey-man” operating the AS.15 began to read off the sighting angles on his screen between the aircraft and the city ahead.

 Six sighting angles were read off and set on the lead bombardier’s sighting angle index on the Norden bombsight.
 There was indeed a river snaking through the city ahead.
 The bombardier could see no detail of the city to warrant his taking over on a visual run and a blind attack was made by radar.
-As they were coming away again the navigator in the Deputy Group Lead again broke radio silence and insisted that they had in fact not bombed Dresden; the Group’s lead navigator checked with the rest of the navigators and their views also conflicted with his.
+As they were coming away again the navigator in the Deputy Group Lead again broke radio silence and insisted that they had in fact not bombed Dresden; the Group’s Lead Navigator checked with the rest of the navigators and their views also confirmed the Deputy Lead Navigator's opinion.
 In fact the 40 bombers of the 398th Bombardment Group had delivered quite a heavy attack on PRAGUE.
-This was a bitter blow to the pilot of the group lead in the lead ship.
-He was a Czech citizen, born and bred in the city, who had fled to America when the National Socialists occupied the country.
-The pilot in the lead ship sitting beside the Group (and Division) leader Colonel Lewis Ensign was Harold Van Opdorp.
+This was a bitter blow to one of the pilots of the lead group.
+He was of Czech decent, Lt.
+Andrew Andrako flying B-17 serial number 43-38652 V, "Stinker Jr.".

 Article transcribed by Lee Anne Bradley, 398th Group Historian, October 2007.